 Accommodation in Beijing

 Accommodation in Beijing can range from fantastic to abysmal, but there are good options for expats in almost every neighbourhood.
-The trick for expatriates is to find a neighbourhood that meets their needs, but that can be more than a little difficult at times.
+The trick for expats is to find a neighbourhood that meets their needs, but that can be more than a little difficult at times.

-Types of housing in Beijing
+Types of accommodation in Beijing

 In general, safety is not a major issue for expats in Beijing.
 Common sense security measures are generally enough to keep residents relatively safe.
 Locking doors, using a safe for valuables, and avoiding first-floor apartments for women living alone are all recommended; most expats do not take many extra precautions beyond these.

 Finding accommodation in Beijing